This page is referenced by:

 Before you read this Lesson's sources, make sure you review the Toolbox entries from the Lessons of Module 1.
 In the First Module you practiced the effective analysis of primary and secondary sources, and you also learned about the importance of paying attention to the different perspectives historians take when they analyze sources.
 Don't forget what you've learned in these Lessons.
 Your goal should be to build on your skills throughout the course.

 In your Forum entries for this week's Lesson, you will continue to practice the analysis of primary sources.
 Pay particular attention to the perspectives in each document.
 In a way similar to historians having different interpretations of the same questions, so too did people in the past have different interpretations of their worlds.
 You can consider questions such as:

 - Who was the author and what economic or social or religious or political interests did that person have?

 - When did he or she create the source?

 - What is the source about and what did the author think about that subject?

 You can probably think of other general questions that will help you to think about the perspective in any source.
-These are questions that are related to the skills of "sourcing" that you learned about in Module 1 (if you're having problems viewing the video, see the instructions in the Toolbox for the first Lesson on Rulers and Subjects).
+These are questions that are related to the skills of "sourcing" that you learned about in Module 1.
 To find our more about the general kinds of questions you should always have in mind when you consider a source's perspective, see the two Historical Thinking worksheets available through the link.
 The particular questions to think about for this week (in the Lesson above) will also help.
 Together, these general and particular questions will guide you as you look for differences (and similarities) in the perspectives of each primary source.